 In addition to the 4Cs outlined above, there are two other factors that play a critical role in a gemstone’s aesthetics and pricing.
 These factors are country of origin and treatment.
 In fact, Sondra Francis, who is a founding member of the International Colored Gemstone Association, states that, “Country of origin could be the fifth ‘C’.”
 Francis cites Colombian emeralds and Burmese rubies as examples of gemstones that will command a premium price if their country of origin can be authenticated.

-Treatment can also have a dramatic impact on aesthetics and price.
+Treatment can also have a dramatic impact on aesthetics and the gemstones cost.
 Treatment involves a procedure such as coating, dyeing or heating that can improve a gemstone’s appearance or durability.
 In most cases, treatment can boost the price of a gemstone.
 Because it can be extremely difficult to determine whether gemstone treatments were used, it is important for any known treatments to be outlined to the buyer.

 A breathtakingly beautiful gemstone at an unbelievably low price can cause a novice buyer to ignore a gemstone’s certification.
 This can prove to be a costly mistake, as most seasoned buyers will not purchase a gemstone without first seeing authentic validation of its colour and clarity.
 In most cases, experienced buyers will expect to see an official document issued by a licensed gemological laboratory.
 Here are three ways that gemstone certification can influence pricing: